GibbonEdu/docs/content/administrators/misc/smtp-email.md

 ### Important Update about Google SMTP Relay and Less Secure Apps

 * As of June 15, 2024, the use of plain passwords with Less Secure Apps enabled will no longer be supported by Google.
-If you are using [Gmail SMTP Relay](https://apps.google.com/supportwidget/articlehome?hl=en&article_url=https%3A%2F%2Fsupport.google.com%2Fa%2Fanswer%2F2956491%3Fhl%3Den&assistant_id=generic-unu&product_context=2956491&product_name=UnuFlow&trigger_context=a) via smtp.gmail.com, you will need to use an App Password to continue sending email, which also requires enabling 2 Factor Authentication for your email account.
+If you are using [Gmail SMTP Relay](https://apps.google.com/supportwidget/articlehome?hl=en&article_url=https%3A%2F%2Fsupport.google.com%2Fa%2Fanswer%2F2956491%3Fhl%3Den&assistant_id=generic-unu&product_context=2956491&product_name=UnuFlow&trigger_context=a) via smtp.gmail.com, you will need to use an App Password to continue sending email, which also requires enabling two-factor authentication (2FA) for your email account.
 See the instructions below to create an App Password.

 ### App Specific Passwords

 * Some service providers may require you to use an app specific password to bypass two-factor authentication.
-  * If you are using Google, or an account with 2FA enables, this will be necessary to make your SMTP email settings work.
+  * If you are using Google, or an account with 2FA enabled, this will be necessary to make your SMTP email settings work.
   * The App Password works like a regular SMTP username and password, however the password is replaced with a special token that can be tracked and revoked as needed.
   * Follow the instructions below to create your App Password, then be sure to update the password field in Gibbon to use this new password, and test your email sending.
     * [Google App Specific Password Instructions](https://support.google.com/accounts/answer/185833?hl=en)